sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

      * kubernetes manifest for this feature & device is available.
      * The corresponding container image could be successfully pulled down.

    Anytime the kube controlled container stops, it has to be stopped and started through service stop/start, to ensure all the dependent services are handled.
-   The hostcfgd helps with that too.
+The stop is handled transparently across both modes, as docker-wait fails in either case.
+In case of kubernetes, there could be auto start, the kube-managed-container raises a request, if service start is required and hostcfgd handles that request, to ensure a service start precedes.

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.

   If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
-The monit could watch for failures.
-When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image.
+The monit could watch for failures, if configured.
+When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image, if fallback to local image is enabled.

+*  Service install for new kubernetes features.
+   The features that are not part of SONiC image, the corresponding service files would not exist in image.
+The service files and an entry in FEATURE table are ***required*** to enable a feature run in this switch.

+   There are different ways of accomplishing.

+   ### A suggestion:
+   *  The kubernetes master can use the same source that it uses for manifests, also to carry service-file-packages.
+   *  A single manifest could be available in the same source that explains all the service packages

 *  The sccripts are provided to join-to/reset-from master.
    *  kube_join
       *  Fetches admin.conf from master through https GET and use that to join
       *  Fetches an archive of metadata & service files for kubernetes-only features.
       *  Based on the metadata, all/subset of matching service files are installed.